build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 * This completes pre-session smart card authentication with Windows WorkSpaces.
 If you receive any errors, refer to the troubleshooting section towards the end of this article.

-### Section 9: Test in-session smart card authentication on Windows WorkSpaces
+### Section 9: Test In-Session Smart Card Authentication on Windows WorkSpaces

 Within a WorkSpaces session, test in-session smart card authentication: